britslambs/DH110/Assignment 1/README.md

 *Improvements:
 Move the FamilyWall icon that takes users to the home page in the middle of the screen.
 In addition, move the group icon to the left of the screen.*

+## 5. Error Prevention
+The website/app should prevent errors from occurring and check with users using confirmation.

+When writing an update, the website notifys if the user has spelled a word incorrectly.
+However, there is no spelling and grammar check options.
+In addition, there is no option to save a draft of my post if I wanted to go back to writing my post.
+(3)

+*Improvements: Add a pop up message features that the users draft will not be saved for the future.

+## 6. Recognition Rather than Recall
+The website/app makes information easily accessible without have to remember an icons.

+The side navigation bar is collapsable.
+When collapsed, each tab has universal icons.
+The user does not have to hover over the navigation bar.